vivaria/edisonrul.ing/docs/source/cards/t/trade-in.md

 ### Card Rulings

 Discard 1 Level 8 monster.
 Draw 2 cards.
-●Discarding a Level 8 monster is a cost.
+*   Discarding a Level 8 monster is a cost.
-●This card can be activated while Macro Cosmos / Dimensional Fissure apply their effects.
+*   This card can be activated while Macro Cosmos / Dimensional Fissure apply their effects.